Budgeting for university

 The tuition fee loan will go straight to the university.
 The maintenance loan is intended to cover a student's living costs – but it's means-tested, based on your household income.
 Only those with a low household income are likely to be eligible for full financial support.

-Get your student finance application in early, and make sure you receive confirmation of your entitlement to student finance.
+Get your student finance application in early, and make sure you get confirmation of your entitlement to student finance.
 If the provider is waiting on further evidence, your loan could be held up.
-Once confirmed, you should receive your first maintenance loan payment in your bank account shortly after you register on your course.
+Once confirmed, you should get your first maintenance loan payment in your bank account shortly after you register on your course.

 Other financial support